toradex/toradex-torizon-manifest/docs/updating-using-here-ota-connect.md

 ## Prepare device for update

+You will need to execute the commands as root.
+You can login as root or (better) use sudo command when logged in with a regular user to do it.
 First, make sure that aktualizr is stopped so it won't interfere while creating configuration files: